 In Rwanda, building a better future

 "Math and history aren’t necessarily fields that lend themselves to social justice or development studies, but at Union they became lenses for me to examine those exact things."

 Soaring to success with drones

 "Union was good at allowing students to think outside the box.
-And as soon as you start doing that, you start thinking about how you can make a change.
-My political science degree and everything I learned at Union has influenced Measure and where we’re going."
+And as soon as you start doing that, you start thinking about how you can make a change."

 Nancy Gagliano '81

 Dedicated to helping and healing

 "I know it was Union that opened the door for me to get into Harvard.
 Union positioned me to make a difference and impact lives."